About

 Former Editors

-Valentina Stampi-Bombelli, Churchill Agutu, Anna Stünzi, Alejandro Nuñez-Jimenez, Johannes Tiefenthaler, Aimilia Pattakou, Christine Gschwendtner, Linus Walker, Nina Boogen, Marius Schwarz, Katrin Sievert, Jonas Savelsberg, Leopold Peiseler, Florian Egli (Co-Founder), Alejandro Nuñez-Jimenez (Co-Founder), Evan Petkov (Co-Founder), Yael Borofsky (Co-Founder)
+Kate Lonergan, Alicia Lerbinger, Katrin Sievert, Leopold Peiseler, Valentina Stampi-Bombelli, Churchill Agutu, Anna Stünzi, Alejandro Nuñez-Jimenez, Johannes Tiefenthaler, Aimilia Pattakou, Christine Gschwendtner, Linus Walker, Nina Boogen, Marius Schwarz, Jonas Savelsberg, Florian Egli (Co-Founder), Alejandro Nuñez-Jimenez (Co-Founder), Evan Petkov (Co-Founder), Yael Borofsky (Co-Founder)